Neonatal Nurse Practitioner: Job Information and Requirements

 Neonatal nurse practitioners require significant formal education.
 Learn about the education, job duties and licensure to see if this is the right career for you.

 Neonatal nurse practitioners (NNPs) care for premature or ailing newborns in hospital neonatal intensive care units (NICUs), as well as specialty practices and developmental pediatric clinics.
-NNPs typically hold a registered nursing (RN) license.
+NNPs typically hold a master's degree, a registered nursing (RN) license and nurse practitioner certification.

 |Projected Job Growth (2012-2022)||34% (all nurse practitioners)|